-Mental illness through history often gets overwritten or overlooked... largely because it makes certain people's stories less tragic. ("Organic" catastrophe is always more poetic).
-But many disturbed historical figures lived during times where only physical afflictions ever garnered any validity or research, leaving the mentally burdened to fend for themselves in the only ways they could.
+Mental illness through history often gets overwritten or overlooked... largely because it makes certain people's stories less tragic. ("Organic" catastrophe is always more poetic.)
+But many disturbed historical figures lived during times when only physical afflictions ever garnered any validity or research, leaving the mentally burdened to fend for themselves in the only ways they could.

-Many of the great artists and innovators of the world were also historical figures with crazy phobias, disorders that are largely absent from textbooks or biographies.
-Thankfully, the modern world generally evinces more sympathy towards famous figures with anxiety and other forms of mental illness.
+Many of the great artists and innovators of the world were also historical figures with crazy phobias - disorders that are largely absent from textbooks or biographies.
+Thankfully, the modern world generally shows more sympathy for famous figures with anxiety and other forms of mental illness.
 But victims of archaic medicine enjoyed no such privilege, and for that reason their afflictions (some of which undoubtedly contributed to the works that the world continues to appreciate today) deserve recognition.